Prospekt Metalurhiv (Kryvyi Rih Metrotram)

 The construction is the same standard as the Kharkiv Metro single vault layout, with a provision for the platform to be raised.
 Decoratively, a large monolithic concrete vault with a series of niches with suspended luminescent chandeliers.
 Red brickwork and gray marble is used on walls whilst red and gray granite cover the floor.

-The system reaches its deepest point, 22 meters between the two stations, Prospekt Metalurhiv and Budynok Rad.
+The system reaches its deepest point, 22 meters between the two stations, Prospect Metalurhiv and Budynok Rad.

-The station is situated on the intersection between the Metalurhiv avenue and Sobornosti street near the Metalurh Stadium, home ground to FC Kryvbas Kryvyi Rih.
+The station is situated on the intersection between the Metalurgists Avenue (Prospect Metalurhiv) and Unity (Sobornosti) Street near the Metalurh Stadium, home ground to FC Kryvbas Kryvyi Rih.
 The station has two underground vestibules, interconnected with subways.